uh-waterfountain/uh-waterfountain.github.io/index.md

 <img src="doc/M1.png" alt="M1">

 ### Milestone 2: Improving Functionality and Quality
+The goal of Milestone 2 was to improve the functionality and quality of our application beyond Milestone 1.

 Milestone 2 is currently being managed using [UH Water Fountain Github Project Board M2:](https://github.com/uh-waterfountain/uh-waterfountain/projects/3)